SpotIM/spotim-integration-docs/wordpress/ampforwp/README.md

 }
 ```

 Next, add the given script in the head to get it working.
+You can find this setting in the advanced settings tab of the AMP for WP plugin.

 ```html
 <script async custom-element="amp-iframe" src="https://cdn.ampproject.org/v0/amp-iframe-0.1.js"></script>
 ```